The catchphrase known to the locals as Where’s Watchem makes you question, where is Watchem and what is good about Watchem?

 You could drive through Watchem, Victoria in less than a minute and miss it all, however for a town that would have less than 150 people in it, it has a beautiful lake and camping area that not only brings locals but many tourists to the town.

-The camping facilities at the lake are both powered and unpowered sites.
-They also have to offer a kids playground, plenty of shelter & BBQs.
-Whilst the lake is in the middle of nowhere its great for water based activities from skiing to fishing or yabbying.
-If your like us, its a great spot to soak in the surrounds and suck on a stubby.
+The camping facilities offered at Watchem Lake are both powered and unpowered sites.
+A kid’s playground is available along with plenty of shelter & BBQs around the lake.
+The lake is popular for water-based activities from skiing to fishing or yabbying.
+If you’re like us, it’s a great spot to soak in the surrounds and suck on a stubby.